Flowminder/FlowKit/docs/source/analyst/autoflow.md

 - `FLOWAPI_URL`: FlowAPI URL.
 - `FLOWAPI_TOKEN`: FlowAPI access token.
 This should allow access to `available_dates`, along with any query kinds used in the notebooks to be executed.

 Alternatively, `AUTOFLOW_DB_PASSWORD` and `FLOWAPI_TOKEN` can be set as docker secrets instead of environment variables.
+If connecting to FlowAPI over a secured connection (i.e. if `FLOWAPI_URL` starts with 'https://'), then the `SSL_CERTIFICATE_FILE` environment variable should be set as the path (within the container) to the SSL certificate for FlowAPI.
+For example, if the SSL certificate file is set as the Docker secret `cert.pem`, then `SSL_CERTIFICATE_FILE` should be set as `"/run/secrets/cert.pem"`.

 When the container runs, it will parse `workflows.yml` and construct all of the workflows defined, and run a sensor that runs the workflows with the provided parameters each time new data is found in FlowDB.
 All executed notebooks will be available in `<bind-mounted_outputs_directory>/notebooks/`, and PDF reports will be in `<bind-mounted_outputs_directory>/reports/`.